 - By 75 over 50% of people have disabling hearing loss

-Despite the prevalence of hearing loss among middle age and senior Americans, the Department of Health estimates that less than 30% of people who would benefit from treatment get it.
+Despite the prevalence of hearing loss among those middle-aged or older, the government estimates that less than 30% of people who would benefit from treatment get it.

 That treatment is hearing aids.